Temporal Upsampling of Depth Maps Using a Hybrid Camera: Hardware Setup

 \section{Hardware Setup}

-Our hybrid camera system is composed of two consumer-level cameras, namely, a GoPro HERO 4 video camera and a Microsoft Kinect V2 RGB-D camera.
-The GoPro camera captures color images at 240 FPS with WVGA format, while Kinect is able to capture depth maps of resolution $512 \times 424$ at 30 FPS.
-As shown in Fig.~\ref{fig:overview}, the GoPro is placed above the Kinect, such that Kinect's depth sensor is vertically aligned with the GoPro's color camera.
+Our hybrid camera system is composed of two consumer-level cameras, namely, a GoPro HERO 4 video camera and a Kinect V2 RGB-D camera.
+The GoPro camera captures color images of WVGA resolution at 240 FPS, while Kinect V2 is able to capture depth maps of $512 \times 424$ resolution at 30 FPS.
+As shown in Fig.~\ref{fig:overview}, the GoPro is placed above the Kinect, such that Kinect's depth camera is vertically aligned with the GoPro.

-\textbf{Calibration and alignment.} The intrinsic and extrinsic parameters of the GoPro and Kinect cameras are calibrated by the method of~\cite{Zhang2000pami}.
-The lens distortion of the color images from GoPro is then corrected according to the intrinsic parameters.
-Let {$\mathbf{T}(\mathbf{R},\mathbf{t})$} denote the transformation matrix, which is composed of the relative rotation and translation from the Kinect camera to the GoPro camera.
-This defines a continuous mapping function from the Kinect camera {coordinate system} to the GoPro's. $\psi(\cdot)=\mathbf{K}_g(\mathbf{T}(\cdot))$ is defined to represent this mapping, where $\mathbf{K}_g$ is the calibration matrix of GoPro.
-The two cameras are synchronized in the temporal domain by flashlight.
-More specifically, multiple flashlights captured to minimize time misalignment by detecting the first highlight images of both the color and depth cameras.
-After transforming the depth maps to the GoPro camera's {coordinate system}, the color images and aligned depth maps are cropped to retain the interesting part of the images.
+\textbf{Calibration and alignment.} The intrinsic and extrinsic parameters of the GoPro and Kinect V2's depth camera are calibrated by the method of~\cite{Zhang2000pami}.
+The lens distortion of the color images from GoPro is corrected according to the intrinsic parameters of GoPro.
+We transform the depth maps from the depth camera plane to the color camera plane by using the method introduced by Park et al.~\cite{Park11iccv}.
+After aligning the depth maps with the undistorted color images, we crop the images to retain the part that needs reconstruction.
+The two cameras are synchronized in the temporal domain by a flashlight.
+More specifically, we capture the flashlights and then identify the first highlighted images from the color and depth sequences that refer to the same point in time.
+Finally, we acquire the aligned and synchronized depth maps, color images, and camera intrinsic parameters of the cropped and aligned images, which are denoted by $\mathbf{D}$, $\mathbf{C}$ and $\mathbf{A}$, respectively.